Counter Fraud and Counter Corruption Studies

 Marvin Adim Nwaefulu, MSc Counter Fraud and Counter Corruption Studies student 2013

-- 1 year full time (campus-based), 2 years part time (distance learning), 3 years part time by distance learning
+- 1 year full time (campus-based), 2 years part time (distance learning), 3 years part time (distance learning)

 - A second-class honours degree or equivalent in a relevant subject.
 Exceptionally, applicants with strong relevant criminal justice experience will be considered.
 English language proficiency at a minimum of IELTS band 6.5.
 Campus-based applicants require a minimum score of 6.0 in all individual components.
 Distance learning applicants require a minimum score of 6.0 in Reading and Writing components.